Top 10 Software for Contractors: Streamline Scheduling, Invoicing, and More

 How to Learn It: Start with QuickBooks’ short tutorials on Projects and Invoicing.

-In addition to these financial software options, there are platforms that allow you to offer customer financing.
+In addition to these financial software options, some platforms allow you to offer customer financing.
 By offering monthly payment options, you can help make projects feel more affordable to your customers.

 Add a monthly payment line to the proposal so homeowners see both the full price and an affordable monthly option side by side.
-Contractor financing is provided by third-party lenders and is subject to credit approval.
+Third-party lenders provide contractor financing and are subject to credit approval.
 Availability varies by state and provider.

 Picking the best general contractor software is less about the brand name and more about whether it fits how you actually run jobs.
 Capterra’s 2024 Tech Trends Survey reported that 60% of software buyers had regret over a recent technology purchase.
 To avoid that, follow a simple step-by-step approach: